GSA/Section508.gov/_posts/2024-09-05-byte-005-alternative-text.md

 tags: Accessibility-Bytes Content-Creation Testing #choose one or more (comma separated): Accessibility-Bytes, Acquisition, Content-Creation, Design-and-Develop, Events, Policy-and-Management, Testing
 social_img: '{{site.baseurl}}/assets/images/social-media-og-image-bytes.jpg'
 created: 2024-09-12
-description: "<strong>Do you know some people rely only on a meaningful description of an image to understand the information contained in the image?</strong><p>Alternative text, also known as alt text, is descriptive text that conveys the meaning of an image in digital content.
-It’s designed to make visual content accessible to people with vision disabilities."
+description: "Do you know some people rely only on a meaningful description of an image to understand the information contained in the image?"
 contributors:
 redirect_from:
 - blog/accessibility-bytes/5/ #Allows users to navigate by number